Jessore Sloth Bear Sanctuary: Fauna

-The faunal study by UNDP covered the herpetofaunal group.
-14 species of amphibians and reptiles have been recorded here; the list includes Indian python (Python molurus) an endangered species, Indian flap-shelled turtle (Lissemys punctata) of vulnerable category and muggar (Crocodylus palustris) and Varanus (Varanus bengalensis) of endangered category.
-Threats faced by these species have been noted as water shortage, traffic, and hunting by snake charmers.
+Its herpetofauna encompases 14 species of amphibians and reptiles including Indian python (Python molurus), Indian flap-shelled turtle (Lissemys punctata), mugger crocodile (Crocodylus palustris) and Bengal monitor (Varanus bengalensis), cobra, krait, several types of viper Threats faced by these species have been noted as water shortage, traffic, and hunting by snake charmers.

-Reptiles found also include cobra, krait, several types of viper and monitor lizard.

 Avifauna

 Studies of avifauna in the sanctuary revealed 105 species, including migratory birds.
 The list includes: four near threatened category birds comprising grey jungle fowl (Gallus sonneratii), white-bellied minivet (Pericrocotus erythropygus), Indian black ibis (Pseudibis papillosa) and painted stork (Mycturia leucocephala); the vulnerable category (as per IUCN Red List) are white-winged black tit (Parus nuchalis), Asian openbill (Anastomus oscitans), Indian white-rumped vulture (Gyps Bengalensis), Indian vulture (Gyps indicus), red-headed vulture (Sarcogyps calvus) and red-necked falcon (Falco chicquera).

-Mammals

-20 species of mammalian fauna have been identified.
-Of these Indian pangolin (Manis crassicaudata) and sloth bear (Melursus ursinus) are near threatened and vulnerable respectively.

 Threats

 The threats faced by the sanctuary, and the sloth bear in particular, are: the disappearing forests due to anthropogenic and cattle pressures; destruction of termite hills (source of favourite food for the bear) by humans, capturing for training to perform in circuses (they are popular as "dancing bears"), travelling shows and fairs.
 Poaching and trade in sloth bears or their parts has also been reported.
 Even the cubs are captured and removed from the sanctuary.

 The UNDP study has also listed threats to avifauna as deterioration of the habitat, overgrazing, quarrying (which causes noise pollution and dust), damage to ground vegetation by the invasive Prosopis juliflora, scarcity of water, hunting, and anthropogenic pressure resulting in habitat destruction.

 However, threat from the sloth bears is also reported to people and crops.
 The human-sloth bear conflict was scientifically examined for one year (between June 2007 and July 2008 in Jessore Sanctuary and also in the Mount Abu Sanctuary, which revealed that there were human casualties due to attack by bears.
 Thirty such attacks on humans (more on males) in the forest, villages and crop fields were reported during the study period, with summer season recording the maximum number followed by monsoon and winter.
 Crop damage of varying degree by bears was also reported.
 This has caused fear among the villagers.
 However, under these conditions of threat to life and crops, the bears may be killed under the law to protect life or property.